-In West Virginia, your driver's licenses can be suspended or revoked for a variety of reasons.
+In West Virginia, your driver's license can be suspended or revoked for a variety of reasons.
 And, if you're caught driving during a suspension or revocation period, you'll likely face criminal charges, fines, and possible jail time.

 Your license can be suspended or revoked for certain driving offenses, criminal convictions, and a number of other reasons.
 Some of the more common situations that lead to the loss of driving privileges include: